ArduPilot/ardupilot_wiki/common/source/docs/common-simplebgc-gimbal.rst

 .. warning::

-    If you connect the gimbal as shown in the above diagram, it is NOT possible to establish a connection to the GUI on a PC via USB and have it connected simultaneously to the flight controller.
+    If you connect the gimbal as shown in the above diagram, it is NOT possible to establish a connection to the GUI on a PC via USB and have it connected simultaneously to the autopilot.
 It happens because the UART1 ("serial" in the picture above) is "paralleled to the onboard USB-UART converter (excepting the "Tiny" boards that has a dedicated USB).
-If you accidentally connect both the GUI via USB and a flight controller via UART1, you might end up with corrupt data on the flash of the gimbal.
+If you accidentally connect both the GUI via USB and a autopilot via UART1, you might end up with corrupt data on the flash of the gimbal.
 It can result in unexpected motor movement!
 The reason details, please check the `link <https://www.basecamelectronics.com/files/v3/SimpleBGC_32bit_manual_2_6x_eng.pdf>`__ .

 Setup through the Ground Station
 ================================

-Set the following parameters through your ground station and then reboot the flight controller:
+Set the following parameters through your ground station and then reboot the autopilot:

 - :ref:`MNT_TYPE <MNT_TYPE>` to 3 / "AlexMos-Serial"
 - :ref:`SERIAL2_PROTOCOL <SERIAL2_PROTOCOL>` to 7 / "AlexMos Gimbal Serial"  (Notee "SERIAL2" should be "SERIAL1" if using Telem1 port, SERIAL4 if using Serial4/5, etc)